Oaxaca & Coastal Chiapas Itinerary

 Our route takes us up and over the mountains, and the afternoon hours will find us descending into the mile high Valley of Oaxaca.
 A charming colonial city, we’ll enjoy our first night on the highly entertaining central square or zocalo.
 Night Oaxaca.

-DAY EIGHT – Tehuantepec to Arriaga.
+DAY NINE – Tehuantepec to Arriaga.
 If needed, we’ll have an additional morning to search for Sumichrast’s Sparrow.
 If we have no misses on our birdlist, we’ll leave early towards the Isthmus of Tehuantepec.
-There are a number of reserves, ‘secret spots’ and traditional stops, so we’ll have a ‘game-time decision’ as to which sites we’ll visit.
-As birders there are a number of interesting species we can find in these scattered woodlands.
-We should encounter the second of our Isthmus endemics—Rosita’s Bunting—as we approach Arriaga.
-Other species of interest include Citreoline Trogon, Canivet’s Emerald, Green-fronted Hummingbird, Long-tailed Manakin and the amazing Orange-breasted Bunting.
+There are a number of reserves, ‘secret spots’ and traditional areas to visit, so we’ll have a ‘game-time decision’ as to which sites we’ll visit.
+To birders there are a number of species of interest we can find in these scattered, tropical deciduous woodlands.
+We should encounter the second of our Isthmus endemics—Rose-bellied (Rosita’s) Bunting—as we approach Arriaga.
+Other species to expect include Citreoline Trogon, Canivet’s Emerald, Green-fronted Hummingbird, Long-tailed Manakin and the amazing Orange-breasted Bunting.
 Night Arriaga.

-DAY TWELVE – Transfer to airport for flights home.
-We’ll transfer to the airport in ample time for your departure flights.
+DAY SIXTEEN – Clean-up birding and transfer to airport for flights home.
+We’ll have a final morning to search for any species that we may still need.
+As the international airport is just an hour away, we’ll be able to transfer to the airport with ample time for participants to shower, change clothes and repack before their flights.
 During your journey home, your mind can focus on memories of colorful birds, people and scenery to last until your next visit to Mexico!